What does a Shift Coordinator do?

 Qualifications

-- Previous experience in a supervisory or coordination role, preferably in a similar industry.
+- Previous experience in a supervisory or coordination role, preferably in a retail or customer service environment.

 Is becoming a Shift Coordinator a good career path?